Anisotropic spaces and nil-automorphisms: Introduction and results

 We say that such an automorphism is \emph{partially hyperbolic with neutral centre} since it exhibits contraction, expansion and neutral behaviour.
+In Appendix~\ref{sec:examples} we give details of this connection with toral automorphisms.
+Note that, as explained there, one could reasonably take the point of view that the automorphism comes first and \(\{\dv,\dw,\dz\}\) and \(\lambda\) are defined by the automorphism.
 Let \(E_\dv\), \(E_\dw\), \(E_\dz\) denote the one dimensional sub-bundles of tangent space which correspond to \(\dv\), \(\dw\), \(\dz\) respectively.
 Consequently the tangent bundle admits a splitting \(TM = E_\dv \oplus E_\dw \oplus E_\dz\) such that \(\Phi\) is \begin{itemize} \item uniformly contracting on \(E_\dv\); \item uniformly expanding on \(E_\dw\); \item an orientation-preserving isometry on \(E_\dz\). \end{itemize} Such automorphisms exist, since \(M\) is a circle bundle over the torus, these partially hyperbolic automorphisms can be constructed as circle extensions of hyperbolic toral automorphisms.
-In Appendix~\ref{sec:examples} we give details of this connection with toral automorphisms.
 (See also \cite{RRU08,Hammerlindl13} for general information concerning partially hyperbolic automorphisms.)